Undline/UndChain/readme.md

 ##### When

-The **when** keyword is meant to be used for asynchronous process (which are common for UndChain since everything will happen over the network).
+The **when** keyword is meant to be used for asynchronous process (which are common for Modulr since everything will happen over the network).
 This provides a structure that makes this easier to read and write when you are waiting on a specific event.
 Plus it eliminates the need to poll a resource all the time to wait on a specific value.

 **Example**